purplediane/purplediane.github.io/_posts/2017-04-11-noooo-cmd-q.md

 title:  "Noooo!
 Stop CMD-Q Quitting the App"
 date:   2017-04-11 17:20:00
 categories: mac
-excerpt: "How to prevent CMD-Q quitting your app."
+excerpt: "How to prevent CMD-Q quitting your app on a Mac."
 ---

 I do my development on a Mac and usually have multiple things going on at one time, so there are often 3 or 5 Atom editor windows open on various desktops, and often even more Terminal windows scattered across the different desktops too.
 Not to mention at least one Chrome window on each desktop.
 I very often switch back and forth between windows using `CMD-tab`.
 However, with the `tab` key being so close to `Q`, I sometimes hit the `Q` instead of the `tab`.